 Experience The End of Rain

-The End of Rain will premiere at the Cabrillo Festival of Contemporary Music on July 29, 2022 in Santa Cruz, California.
-You can purchase tickets here.
-You can also pre-order the limited-edition "The End of Rain" book, with the complete crowdsourced texts of the work together with 97 photographs documenting the shared impact of fire and drought on California landscapes and communities.
+While The End of Rain premiered at the Cabrillo Festival of Contemporary Music on July 29, 2022 in Santa Cruz, California, you can experience "The End of Rain" through Scott Ordway's limited edition book with the complete crowdsourced texts of the work together with 97 photographs documenting the shared impact of fire and drought on California landscapes and communities.

 More to Explore

-- Join Scott Ordway Under the Redwoods for The End of Rain: Art, Emotion, and Land on July 26th
+- Watch The End of Rain: Art, Emotion, and Land with Scott Ordway

 - Read more about protecting land and connecting youth with nature at Camp Jones Gulch